 Tim is a firm believer in never taking a vacation until he has sufficient funds set aside so it will not put him in the hole.
 In fact, he made it very clear that “for one to be successful as an owner, setting aside as much money as possible will only put you ahead in the future.
 You never know when the unexpected will happen, so set aside now in order to live a more comfortable life later.”

-Today, Tim owns a three-truck fleet and is enjoying better than average earnings — an evaluation that has to be taken seriously coming from a former banker.
+Today, Tim owns a three-truck fleet and is enjoying better than average earnings — a successful trucking company story that has to be taken seriously from a former investment banker.

 With those earnings comes greater responsibility, of course, as Tim has to manage his fleet’s equipment, as well as a pair of employee drivers.
 “The hardest part is finding quality drivers.
 But once you find them and develop a relationship with them, they stick around until something forces them to move on,” he says.
 “My philosophy has been to treat people well and they’ll treat you well in return . . .
 You need to care as much about their own success as you do your own.”

 Looking back, Tim has a profound sense of accomplishment from all of his success at PAM.
 “Since getting my truck I have a greater sense of responsibility,” he says.
 “I took pride in what I did as a Company Driver, but when you own something, you have a different sense of pride.”